dreamteamv2/fantastic-project-api/app/infrastructure/database/local/_readme.txt

-For development and test databases.
+This folder holds development and test databases